okta/okta-mobile-swift/README.md

    })
 {
     authenticator.selectedOption = option

-    remediation.proceed { (response, error) in
+    let newResponse = try await remediation.proceed()
     // Handle the response to enroll in the authenticator }
-}
 ```